Khwaja Nazimuddin

-Biography

-Family background, early life and education
+Early life and education

-Khawaja Nazimuddin was born into a wealthy Muslim family of the Nawabs of Dhaka on 19 July 1894, then under British Raj rule.
+Khwaja Nazimuddin was born into a wealthy Muslim family of the Nawabs of Dhaka on 19 July 1894, then under British Raj rule.
 His father was Khwaja Nizamuddin and his paternal grandfather was Khwaja Fakhruddin.
 His family hailed from Kashmir and was long settled in Dhaka.
 He was the maternal grandson of Nawab Bahadur Sir Khwaja Ahsanullah and his mother, Nawabzadi Bilqis Banu, notable for her own statue.
 Nazimuddin had a younger brother, Khwaja Shahabuddin, who would later play a vital role in Pakistani politics.
 They were the first cousin of Nawab Khwaja Habibullah, son of Nawab Sir Khwaja Salimullah Bahadur, who helped lay the foundation of the Muslim League in 1906.
 He grew up speaking Urdu.

 He was educated at the Dunstable Grammar School in England, but returned to British India following his matriculation, where he enrolled to attend the MAO College of the Aligarh Muslim University (AMU) in Uttar Pradesh, India.
 Nazimuddin secured his graduation with a bachelor's degree in sociology from AMU and returned to England to pursue higher education.

 After AMU, Nazimuddin went to England.
 He attended Trinity Hall in the University of Cambridge, and earned a Master of Arts.
 His training in England enabled him to practice law and become a Barrister-at-Law in England.

 He was knighted in 1934.
 In 1947–49, Nazimuddin was granted the degree of Doctor of Laws by the vice-chancellor of Dhaka University, Mahmud Hasan.

 Political career in British India

 Public service and independence movement

 Nazimuddin returned to India to join his brother Khwaja Shahbuddin from England, taking an interest in civil and public affairs that led him to join the Bengali politics.
 Both brothers joined the Muslim League, and Nazimuddin successfully ran for the municipality election and was elected as chairman of Dhaka Municipality from 1922 until 1929.
 During this time, he was appointed as education minister of Bengal.
 He remained minister of Education till 1934.
 That year he was appointed to the Viceroy's Executive Council and served until 1937.
 In his former capacity, he successfully piloted the Compulsory Primary Education Bill.
-He piloted the Bengal Agriculture Debtors' Bill and the Bengal Rural Development Bill in 1935–1936.
+He piloted the Bengal Agriculture Debtors' Bill and the Bengal Rural Development Bill in 1935–1936 through a hostile, landlord-dominated parliament to destroy the power of the moneylenders.

 He participated in regional elections held in 1937 on a Muslim League's platform but conceded his defeat in favour of Fazlul Haq of the Krishak Praja Party (KPP) who was appointed as Prime Minister of Bengal, while assuming his personal role as member of the legislative assembly.